vuelee123/basicSpringApp/README.md

 Repository
 -
 -  BookRepository interface extends 'JpaRepository<Book, Long>' and provides CRUD operations for the 'Book' model.
--  AuthorRepository interface extends 'JpaRepository<Author, Long>' and provides CRUD operations for the 'Author' model.
+-  AuthorRepository interface extends 'JpaRepository<Author, Long>' and provs CRUD operations for the 'Author' model.

 Controller
 -